 Why Do Most Addicts Commit Crimes?
 Is it Really Because of Drugs?

-When most people start considering the way in which drugs and crime are interrelated, they typically think of people dependent on drugs like heroin or crack cocaine commit crime to buy drugs.
-Common street level crimes of this order include:
+When most people start considering the way in which drugs and crime are interrelated, they typically think of people dependent on drugs like heroin or crack cocaine committing crime on buy drugs.
+Common street-level crimes of this order include:

 It is believed that between 30% and 50% of all acquisitive crime is related to illegal drug abuse.